Dice

 Yep - that’s Dogwood Winter.
 Happens every spring when the dogwoods bloom.

-other spellings: spring cold snap, and one of the "little winters"
+variations: spring cold snap, one of the "little winters"

 ★ Dogwood Winter is one of several "little winters" recognized in Southern/Appalachian folk weather lore.
 Others include Blackberry Winter, Redbud Winter, and Whippoorwill Winter. ★